MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/cognitive-services.md

 npm install azure-cognitiveservices-spellcheck
 ```

-[Learn more](/azure/cognitive-services/bing-spell-check/proof-text) about the Spell Check API and get started with the [Spell Check API Node.js quickstart](/azure/cognitive-services/bing-spell-check/quickstarts/nodejs).
+[Learn more](/azure/cognitive-services/bing-spell-check/proof-text) about the Spell Check API and get started with the [Spell Check API JavaScript quickstart](/azure/cognitive-services/bing-spell-check/quickstarts/nodejs).

 ## Samples

-Explore more [sample Node.js code](https://azure.microsoft.com/resources/samples/?platform=nodejs) you can use in your apps.
+For more code samples that use various Azure packages, explore the [JavaScript samples](https://docs.microsoft.com/samples/browse/?languages=javascript).